What is the Scrum Guide?

 Notes:

-[1] You can download the Scrum Guide in English here.
+[1] Here you can download the Scrum Guide in English.
 And here in German.

-[2] A description of the different editions including the changes can be found here.
+[2] Here you can find a description of the different editions including the changes.

 As a recommendation the Scrum team size is given as 10.
 Since both Product Owner and Scrum Master are assigned to the Scrum Team, 8 developers “remain” in the team.
 In the old Scrum Guide there were still 9.